Tõnu Sepp

 Tõnu Sepp (born June 14, 1946) is an Estonian music teacher and a figure in early music.
 He has been called the "grand old man" of early music in Estonia.

-In 1971 in Viljandi Sepp laid the ground for early music education in Estonia and also founded the first early music ensemble in Estonia.
-In 1982 he launched the internationally famous Viljandi Early Music Festival.
-Since 1995, his led master class in Tallinn Old Town Educational College has grown into studio Musica Silentii.
-The studio is active in Tartu since 2006.
+In 1971, in Viljandi, Sepp laid the ground for early music education in Estonia and also founded the first early music ensemble in Estonia.
+In 1982, he launched the internationally famous Viljandi Early Music Festival.
+Since 1995, his master class in Tallinn Old Town Educational College has grown into the Musica Silentii studio.
+The studio has been active in Tartu since 2006.

 Sepp is also a renowned maker of musical instruments, having made hundreds of early music instruments.